BLUE HORIZON, BOOK 3

 “Yeah, that sounds like him,” Merlin commented.
 “Who else?”

 “Lori wasn’t acting like her usual bubbly self, so I’d bet she’s got it too.
 But, ya know her… she’d rather meditate, peer into a crystal, interpret tea leaves or toss bones to make herself feel better before she’d come to me for vile and evil drugs.”
 Merlin chuckled and nodded.
 Tanis thought some more and said, “Samantha told me earlier that she was feeling a little stuffy, but otherwise was okay.
-She took some sinus medicine and seems to be okay for now.”
+She took some sinus medicine and seems to be fine for now.”
 He looked at the wolf and added, “I’ve heard ya sniffling, too.”

 “Just a little.
 What about the others?”